RealGoblins/Growtopia-Auto-CCS/README.md

 * Background macro recorder

+* full auto fishing (more than 1 instance & more than 2 bots)

 * All future features

 ## To do:

-* Add afk bots (premium)

-* Add Safer and more stable payment methods
+* Proxy

 ## Requirements:

-* Windows 10 (or windows 7 with latest framework update)
+* Windows 10 (or windows 7 with latest .NET framework update)

 * Common sense